Ekumen-OS/beluga/DEVELOPING.md

 The Beluga project started as a ROS 2 project and therefore relies on a typical ROS 2 workflow.
 In particular, the Beluga project subscribes to [REP-2004](https://ros.org/reps/rep-2004.html) and aims for Quality Level 1.
 For development, this translates to mandatory API documentation and a 95% code coverage policy for unit and integration testing.

+> [!IMPORTANT]
+> Quality standards are enforced by CI/CD pipelines and within development containers.
+In particular, `$BELUGA_PARANOID` is always set to `1` in both environments, heightening code scrutiny.
+This is equivalent to forcing `-DPARANOID:BOOL=ON` for `colcon` builds in other settings.

 Within a development environment:

 1. **Build and test the project**.
 You will usually use `colcon`.